 Officer Kim Potter fatally shot Daunte Wright, police said.
-She’s a 26-year vet, served as union president
+She’s a 26-year vet, served as union president.

 On Monday, the Hennepin County Medical Examiner said Wright died of a gunshot wound to his chest and ruled his death a homicide.

 City officials on Monday clashed over whether Potter should be disciplined beyond her suspension as the BCA investigation continues, with Elliott, the mayor, saying the officer should be fired.
-Gannon and then-City Manager Curt Boganey said they wanted to hear from the officer herself, citing due process.
+Gannon and then-city manager Curt Boganey said they wanted to hear from the officer herself, citing due process.
 Boganey was fired later that day, giving Elliott the power to potentially fire the chief or officers on the force.

 “Let me be very clear: My position is that we cannot afford to make mistakes that lead to the loss of life of other people in our profession,” Elliott said at a news conference.
 “So I do fully support releasing the officer of her duties.”